naif-sameer/my-programming-docs/docs/tools/git.md

 # Github
 - company providers hosting for software development version control.
-- Subscidiary of Micrsoft.
+- Subsidiary of Microsoft.

 ## github words
-**Remote repository** A link of directory that contains your project work on github website that all team member use to exchange therir changes.
+**Remote repository** A link of directory that contains your project work on github website that all team member use to exchange their changes.

 **Clone** A local version of a repository , including all commits and branches from (local or remote) .

-**Fork** A copy of a repository on Github owned by a differen user.
+**Fork** A copy of a repository on Github owned by a different user.

 **Pull**  You download changes from remote repo to your local repo.